yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formulas.md

 1. How can you multiply two numbers in Excel?
 Which operator do you use?
 2. What are the different types of Excel operators?
 3. What does the exponentiation operator (^) do in Excel, and how is it used?
+4. Explain the purpose of the following arithmetic operators in Microsoft Excel and provide examples for each: /, ^, *, %.
-4. What is the order of precedence for Excel operators?
+5. What is the order of precedence for Excel operators?
-5. How do you use parentheses to control the order of operations in a formula?
+6. How do you use parentheses to control the order of operations in a formula?
-6. What is Cell Address and explain the purpose of formula bar?
+7. What is Cell Address and explain the purpose of formula bar?
-7. What is the difference between arithmetic operators, comparison operators, logical operators, and text operators?
+8. What is the difference between arithmetic operators, comparison operators, logical operators, and text operators?
-8. How can you combine two or more text strings in Excel using an operator?
+9. How can you combine two or more text strings in Excel using an operator?
-9. How do you use the percent operator (%) in Excel to calculate percentages?
+10. How do you use the percent operator (%) in Excel to calculate percentages?
-10. What is the PEMDAS order of operations?
+11. What is the PEMDAS order of operations?
-11. What is the basic structure of a formula in Excel?
+12. What is the basic structure of a formula in Excel?

 ## References and Bibliography